A Survey on Large Language Model-Based Game Agents: Gameplay Taxonomy for LLMGA Design

 \textbf{Methods.} Recent work has gradually converged on the view that memory should operate as the backbone of world modeling in adventure settings.
 Early agents such as ReAct~\cite{yao2022react} showed that simple interleaving of observations and actions is not sufficient, as the agent often fails to maintain an accurate view of the environment and becomes stuck.
 By incorporating reasoning, the agent can periodically summarize recent progress, ensuring that short-term records of explored locations, obtained items, and pending subgoals remain stable across steps.
 Reflexion~\cite{shinn2023reflexion} further demonstrates that writing self-critiques of failed attempts enables agents to extract insights from errors and avoid repeating them, thereby transforming episodic failures into persistent corrections of world knowledge.
-Subsequent agents, including Adapt~\cite{prasad2023adapt} and SwiftSage~\cite{lin2024swiftsage} further explicitly decompose quests into subgoals and tracking preconditions during execution.
+Subsequent agents, including Adapt~\cite{prasad2023adapt} and SwiftSage~\cite{lin2024swiftsage} further explicitly decompose quests into subgoals and track preconditions during execution.
 This keeps plans aligned with an evolving world state and enables coherent re-planning when branches fail.
+In a similar spirit, LPLH equips interactive-fiction agents with structured map building and feedback-driven experience analysis to track and reuse world state more like human players~\cite{zhang2025lplh}.
 KWM~\cite{qiao2025agentplanningworldknowledge} leverages successful trajectories to learn a knowledge-augmented world model, allowing agents to internalize regularities of environment dynamics and use the world model to guide future planning.
+Beyond internalizing dynamics in memory, a recent line learns explicit, adaptive world models that predict future states: CoEx co-evolves a neurosymbolic world model alongside exploration so it does not go stale on ALFWorld and Jericho~\cite{kim2025coex}, DreamPhase plans by rolling out a latent world model offline with uncertainty-aware filtering~\cite{hamidi2026dreamphase}, and WorMI and TMoW retrieve and compose domain-specific world models at test time to adapt to new environments~\cite{yoo2025worldmodel,jang2026tmow}.
 AriGraph~\cite{anokhin2024arigraph} encodes episodic experiences alongside semantic facts in a knowledge-graph memory, yielding a retrievable and interpretable representation of the game environment.
+Such structured memory can also steer search: MC-DML couples Monte Carlo tree search with in-trial and cross-trial memory to dynamically reweight action evaluations in the Jericho benchmark~\cite{shi2025mcdml}.
 At a larger scale, Cradle~\cite{tan2024towards} demonstrates the same principle in the visually rich adventure setting of Red Dead Redemption II, where the key difficulty lies in aligning perception with quest progress and narrative state.
 By maintaining memory as an explicit record of explored context and completed steps, Cradle enables the agent to keep exploration and story advancement coherent across long-horizon play, which stabilizes behavior in sprawling 3D environments.
+Even with such mechanisms, world modeling stays hard in open-ended roguelikes: in NetHack, the zero-shot skill-based agent NetPlay tracks interaction history yet still struggles under sparse feedback and ambiguous goals~\cite{jeurissen2024nethack}.